• Skip to primary navigation

 My pinecone filled apothecary jar.

 I love the pinecones with the snow accents.
-My first attempt actually failed.
+My first attempt failed.

 When these were looked at from a different angle, they still showed the snowy accent.

-So, the moral of this blog post is paint your pinecones from the bottom.
+So, the moral of this blog post is to paint your pinecones from the bottom.

-I have a bunch of decorated pinecones in a apothecary jar.
-I have the cutest kitty who will play with any he can get his little paws on so they need to be contained.
+I have a bunch of decorated pinecones in an apothecary jar.
+I have the cutest kitty, who will play with any he can get his little paws on, so they need to be contained.

 IMG_1955